felixarntz/ai-services/readme.txt

 **Generate the answer to a prompt using WP-CLI:**

 `
-wp ai-services generate-text "What can I do with WordPress?" --feature=my-test-feature --user=admin `
+wp ai-services generate-text "What can I do with WordPress?" --feature=my-test-feature `

 You can also use a specific AI service, if you have a preference, for example the `google` service.